Financial-Times/content-alertlogic-helm-config/README.md

 ## Introduction

+This repo holds the helm config for the alert logic agent for the content k8s clusters.
 Alert Logic agent runs as a daemonset in k8s cluster.

 ## Set up instructions